Reasons Not To Move Out

 If you intend to file for divorce but want to move out of state prior to doing so, make sure you consult one of our attorneys before making such a major decision to let you know the effects and repercussions of your move.
 The venue also must be proper before a court will entertain your divorce case.
 In Ohio, you must have been a resident of the county in which you filed the for at least 90 days immediately preceding the filing of your complaint.
 However, after you have taken advantage of one of our free 30-minute consultations and you have been advised that it would not hurt you to move out of the home and to another Ohio county, you may also file in the county in which your spouse is a resident in order to satisfy the venue requirement.

-In this country, you have an unequivocal right to move where you want, when you want.
+In this country, you have an unequivocal right to move where and when you want.
 However, you may not feel so free to do so after reading this blog.
-It is imperative that you take advantage of our team of Ohio domestic relations attorneys before you make the decision to move out of your marital home to learn how it will impact your life and your divorce case.
+You must take advantage of our team of Cleveland family law attorneys before you make the decision to move out of your marital home to learn how it will impact your life and your divorce case.

 If you live in Summit, Stark, Cuyahoga, Carroll, Holmes, Columbiana, Tuscarawas, Wayne, Mahoning, Lake, Portage, Medina, Ashland, Lorain, Geauga, or Ashtabula County, please feel free to reach out to the law firm of Slater and Zurz for a free and private consultation.